flyteorg/flyte/docs/source/gen/flytectl_delete_plugin-override.rst

            - plugin_override2
          missing_plugin_behavior: 1 # Behavior when no specified plugin_id has an associated handler.
 0 : FAIL , 1: DEFAULT

-Deletes plugin override for a workflow.
+Delete plugin override for a workflow.
-For the workflow 'core.control_flow.run_merge_sort.merge_sort', it is:
+For the workflow 'core.control_flow.run_merge_sort.merge_sort':

 ::